 Most Danish people shop in the afternoon on weekdays and around noon on Saturdays.
 If you want to avoid the rush, we recommend that you shop early during the weekdays.
 Around midday is usually a good time to go out and hit the shops.
 Basically, you want to do it before people get off of work.

 However, Copenhagen is not as overcrowded as other capital cities – so you can have a great shopping adventure at any time of the day!

 We highly recommend shopping in Copenhagen.
-It’s fun to do, especially if you have already visited most of the popular attractions in the city.
+It’s fun to do, especially if you have already visited the popular attractions of the city.
 It’s also a good opportunity to bring some Danish clothes or souvenirs back home.

-If you have any questions regarding shopping in the city, feel free to write in the comment section.
+If you have any questions regarding shopping in the city, please write in the comment section.
 The section is also open if you have suggestions you want to share with other readers.
 Otherwise, we hope you enjoyed our Copenhagen shopping guide!
 Go crazy out there!